navis-org/navis/docs/source/install.rst

 Advanced users: more speed with iGraph
 --------------------------------------

-By default pymaid uses the `NetworkX <https://networkx.github.io>`_ graph library for most of the computationally expensive function.
+By default navis uses the `NetworkX <https://networkx.github.io>`_ graph library for most of the computationally expensive function.
 NetworkX is written in pure Python, well maintained and easy to install.

 If you need that extra bit of speed, consider manually installing `iGraph <http://igraph.org/>`_.
 It is written in C and therefore very fast.
-If available, pymaid will try using iGraph over NetworkX. iGraph is difficult to install though because you have to install the C core first and then its Python bindings, ``python-igraph``.
+If available, navis will try using iGraph over NetworkX. iGraph is difficult to install though because you have to install the C core first and then its Python bindings, ``python-igraph``.